View Screen Reader-Friendly Version

 Welcome!

-This class offers an engaging introduction to the art and craft of ceramics, providing students with hands-on experience in basic construction methods.
+This class for non-art majors offered an engaging introduction to the art and craft of ceramics, providing students with hands-on experience in basic construction methods.
 They explored and practiced core techniques, including pinching, coil building, slab construction, and surface decoration.
-They completed several finished ceramic pieces and gained a solid foundation in both the technical and creative aspects of ceramics.
+They completed several finished projects and gained a solid foundation in both the technical and creative aspects of ceramics.

 Students gained an understanding of hand-building ceramics and the tools, materials, and techniques used to create ceramic work.
 Major outcomes included: